Vyral/tandra-bowers/_posts/2020-02-06-can-you-trust-zestimates.md

 **Factors that help determine your home’s value:&nbsp;**

 * Condition of the home.
 Is it updated?
 Does it need repairs?&nbsp;
 * Comparables.
-What has sold in the last 180 days that compares to your house?
+What comparable homes have sold in the last 180 days that compares?
 * Location.
-Location can truly vary your property’s value
+This can truly vary your property’s value

 These are all factors that Zestimates cannot take into account.
 A Zestimate might be a number that helps you get started, but for an authentic valuation, you need a custom one done by a professional.&nbsp;